complexorganizations/password-hashing/.github/readme.md

 #### Features
 - Generate Random Passwords
+- Get MD5 From Password
 - Get SHA-1 From Passwords
+- Get SHA-224 From Password
 - Get SHA-256 From Password
+- Get SHA-384 From Password
 - Get SHA-512 From Password
-- Get MD5 From Password

 #### Json Format
 ```